This is an example paragraph. Anything in the body tag will appear on the page, just like this p tag and its contents.

 November's 4th Thursday & 4th Friday

-Week between Dec 24th & Jan 1st
+Between Dec 24th & Jan 1st, both included

-addendum to HELs PTOPolicy
+addendum to HDaAs PTOPolicy

 Some time off does not qualify as PTO, as paid time off is offered as a benefit in addition to the standard PTO